codewitch-honey-crisis/alarm_panel/README.md

 4. Generating and using dynamic web content with ClASP-Tree
 5. Driving a device over serial
 6. Using htcw_gfx and htcw_uix with the ESP LCD Panel API to present a user interface.
+7. Using React content to drive a website from the ESP32 with automatic rebuild

 ## Setup